"False"

 13.00-14.30 Parallel sessions

 The panel discussion seeks to explore critical perspectives on growth in the context of sustainable transformations, specifically focusing on the re-industrialization of northern Sweden.
 What do we mean by terms such as degrowth, doughnut economics, and post-growth?
-To what extent can these and related concepts offer valuable insights into society's dependence on growth and how we might address the urgent need for rapid emission reductions?
+To what extent can these and related concepts offer valuable insights into society's dependence on continuous growth and how we might address the urgent need for rapid emission reductions?
+The session will highlight these issues in relation to the five central areas: transport, tourism, energy, food and education.

 Nils Skoglund, Applied Physics and Electronics